tsoding/tula/README.md

                           ^
 ```

-The tape is infinite to the right and filled with the last symbol.
+The tape is infinite to the right (but not the left!) and filled with the last symbol.
 In the example above it's `&`.